JuliMendez8/Q-A_DatasetGeneratorAndJudge/README.md

 ### **Requeriments**
 - Download Ollama
 - Enough resources in your PC based on which model are you using to be the generator and the judge
+- Create the folders, "PDFs", "Outputs" and "Evaluated_Outputs" on the same level of the files "qa_judge.py" and "qa_pdf_local.py"